InterDigitalInc/CompressAI-Vision/README.md

 ### Contributing

 Code is formatted using black and isort.
-Current checks at Pull Request also include flake8.
 To format code, type:
 ```
 make code-format
 ```